Kaleli-96/Kaleli-96.github.io/index.md

 **CyberSecurity** • **Learner** • **Tech Enthusiast**

-Welcome to my personal GitHub portfolio!
-Here you'll find some of my favorite projects, a bit about me, and a downloadable CV.
+Welcome to my  GitHub portfolio!
+Here you'll find some of my starting projects, a bit about me, and a downloadable CV.

 ---